 Nuku Hiva, Hiva Oa, Fatu Hiva

-The Marquesas Islands offer remote wilderness cruising and fishing with a back drop of abrupt landscape, sharp peaks, and deep valleys.
+The Marquesas Islands offer remote wilderness cruising and fishing with a backdrop of abrupt landscape, sharp peaks, and deep valleys.
 The fishing here is untouched!
-The Marquesas islands are situated in the eqautorial counter current which pushes up large amounts of nutrients which in turn attract baitfish and large tuna and marlin.
+The Marquesas islands are situated in the equatorial counter current which pushes up large amounts of nutrients which in turn attract baitfish and large tuna and marlin.
 The absence of a barrier reef means there is an abundance of marine life right at your anchorage.

 Flights to Nuku Hiva and Hiva Oa are 3 hours 35 minutes long and fly 4 to 5 times a week.
 Meet the boat up there for some serious wilderness fishing for Tuna, Mahimahi, Blue marlin and Sword fish